The browser you are using is not supported. Please consider using a modern browser.

 Myth: When the U.S. welcomes refugees and immigrants, we neglect other underserved groups.

 Fact: While refugees and immigrants face unique challenges, their needs are often quite similar to those of other underserved communities who face discrimination, poverty, and lack of adequate health care, among other challenges.
 Welcoming and addressing the shared needs of immigrants and refugees can help create policy changes that benefit all underserved groups.
 Studies have shown, for example, that rather than lowering wages due to competition, the immigrant workforce has instead supported higher wages for all populations.
 States like Colorado and Washington have expanded affordable health coverage initiatives that not only aim to include undocumented immigrants but also enhance access for all residents.
 These policies contribute to stronger public health systems and improved outcomes for every community member.
-When we work toward equity, we work toward a better society for all.
+When we work toward fairness, we work toward a better society for all.

 Myth: Most Americans don’t support immigration or a path to citizenship for undocumented people.

 Fact: Despite harsh rhetoric and extremism in the media and beyond, most Americans support bipartisan solutions on immigration.
-Recent polling shows that 81% of voters in battleground states support a pathway to citizenship for immigrants who have been living and working in the United States for years, and other studies have shown that 68% of Americans believe immigration is a good thing for our country.
+Recent polling shows that 81% of voters in battleground states support a pathway to citizenship for immigrants who have been living and working in the United States for years, and other studies have shown that 64% of Americans believe immigration is a good thing for our country.

 Hear from those who have come to the United States—in their own words.